-- Neh 2:1-5 Nehemiah prayed mid-conversation with the king - Gen 24:10-15 Abraham's servant prayed for very practical, specific guidance in finding a wife for Isaac - 2Chron 6:14-39 Solomon asked the Lord to hear the prayers of people in whatever situation they were in (when a man wrongs a neighbour, when Israel has been defeated by an enemy, when there is no rain, when famine or plague, when foreigners pray, when people go to war, when people sin then repent.)
+- Nehemiah 2:1-5 Nehemiah prayed mid-conversation with the king - Genesis 24:10-15 Abraham's servant prayed for very practical, specific guidance in finding a wife for Isaac - 2 Chronicles 6:14-39 Solomon asked the Lord to hear the prayers of people in whatever situation they were in (when a man wrongs a neighbour, when Israel has been defeated by an enemy, when there is no rain, when famine or plague, when foreigners pray, when people go to war, when people sin then repent.) - Matthew 14:28-31 Peter prayed a three-word prayer while sinking in the middle of the lake, after having initially walked on water - Acts 16:25 Paul and Silas prayed at midnight in prison

 The king said to me, "What is it you want?"
-Then I prayed to the God of heaven, and I answered the king, "If it pleases the king and if your servant has found favour in his sight, let him send me to the city in Judah where my ancestors are buried so that I can rebuild it."

-Nehemiah 2:1-5
+Then I prayed to the God of heaven, and I answered the king, "If it pleases the king and if your servant has found favour in his sight, let him send me to the city in Judah where my ancestors are buried so that I can rebuild it." - Nehemiah 2:1-5